 In another experiment (Figure 2), the effect of limiting the allowable carbon capacity had a significant impact on the amount of inventory at the factory and at the station.
 In graph 2 it can be seen that when carbon capacity is relaxed, the total inventory at the plant significantly decreases.
 In contrast to the total inventory at the two stations, the higher the carbon capacity, the higher the inventory at the station.

-For the results of this second experiment, there is no research that shows this research, so it cannot be compared.
+The results of this second experiment is a novelty.
+There is no previous study conducted this experiment.
+Therefore, it cannot be compared.
 In addition, the second experiment still requires further development regarding the factors that cause it.

 This research shows that modeling provides optimal solutions to the system.
 Long-distance transportation costs by train are more expensive, when compared to inventory costs at the factory.
 As a result, the product will be stored at the arrival station, in order to optimize the railroad car.